klatismart/klatismart.github.io/README.md

 Let's develop together

 ## Build Project
-Facilitate the community to interact with activities in the field of farming or housing
+Make it easier for the public to interact with activities in the field of farming or housing, with just a voice command or clicking on a button the system will interact with carrying out commands.

 ## Logo
 [<img alt="Klati Smart" title="Klati Smart" width="20%" src="assets/icon/img-001.png" />](https://klatismart.github.io/) [<img alt="Klati Smart" title="Klati Smart" width="40%" src="assets/banner/img-001.png" />](https://klatismart.github.io/)